henrikbulldog/RepositoryFramework/README.md

 If you are building Microservices as part of a larger enterprise scale solution, streamlining your data access code, through the use of the Repository Framework, might turn out to be a good investment;
 Simply because the code base will be easier to read and navigate.

-### Interfaces for Repositories that Support Linq to SQL
-These interfaces are typically used by repositories that support Linq to SQL, they are used in RepositoryFramework.EntityFramework:
-* IRepository: Creates, updates and deletes entities
-* IUnitOfWork: Saves changes made to a database context
-* IGetQueryable: Gets an entity by a filter expression and query constraints for expanding (eager loading) related objects
-* IFind: Finds a list of entites
-* IFindQueryable: Finds a list of entites using a filter expression and query constraints for expansion, paging and sorting

-### Interfaces for Repositories with No Support for Linq to SQL
-These interfaces are used by repositories with no support for Linq to SQL, they are used in RepositoryFramework.Api and RepositoryFramework.Dapper:
-* IRepository: Creates, updates and deletes entities
-* IGet: Gets an entity by id
-* IFind: Finds a list of entites
-* IFindFilter: Finds a list of entites using an object with filtering information

-## I See a lot of Interfaces, Why Not Just IRepository ?
-Well, I decided that the Repository Framework should support these scenarios, because that was what I needed in my current project:
-* A repository that supports the classical CRUD operations: Create, Read, Update and Delete.
-* A repository that only supports a subset of CRUD, for example a read-only repository.
-* A repository that supports Layered Executrion Trees (LET) or Linq to SQL, such as Entity Framework.
-* A repository that does not support LET, such as a repository that calls a legacy data access framework or a downstream API.
-* A repository that supports data paging and sorting.

 ## How To Use RepositoryFramework.EntityFramework ?
   ~~~~
   // Given this model:
   public class Category
   {
     public int Id { get; set; }